Signs (2004) / Thriller-Sci FI

 Running Time: 106 min.

 Cast: Mel Gibson, Joaquin Phoenix, Rory Culkin, Aibigail Breslin, Cherry Jones

-SIGNS is a slowly moving, but wholly absorbing thriller, and another worthy piece of the M. Night Shyamalan ouvre.
-Well-directed in it's subtle fashion, brilliantly acted by Gibson and Phoenix, and a unique concept for entertainment without need for explosions and special effects bonanzas.
-SIGNS is recommended for fans of the director, stars, and other worldly thrillers.
-It is not recommended for the INDEPENDENCE DAY crowd that wants to see lots of action and explosions in their sci-fi, and some may feel let down by a film that doesn't have a conventional climax.
-However, SIGNS does entertain throughout, and when the scene calls for creepy chills, it doesn't come any chillier.
+Signs is a slowly moving, but wholly absorbing thriller, and another worthy piece of the M. Night Shyamalan oeuvre.
+Well-directed in its subtle fashion, brilliantly acted by Gibson and Phoenix (Gladiator), and a unique concept for entertainment without need for explosions and special effects bonanzas.
+Signs is recommended for fans of the director, stars, and other worldly thrillers.
+It is not recommended for the Independence Day crowd that wants to see lots of action and explosions in their sci-fi, and some may feel let down by a film that doesn't have a conventional climax.
+However, Signs does entertain throughout, and when the scene calls for creepy chills, it doesn't come any chillier.
 All signs point to another winner for Shyamalan.